pyeventsourcing/eventsourcing/README.md

 This library can help develop event sourced applications in Python.

-One definition of event sourcing suggests the state of an event sourced application is determined by a sequence of events.
+One definition suggests that with event sourcing the state of an application is determined by a sequence of events.
 Another suggests event sourcing is a persistence mechanism for applications of domain driven design.